gophercoders/website/content/lessons/KS2/lower/variables.md

 The difference is that the computer uses a different type of memory for variables and files.
 The type of memory used for variables is called _random access memory_ or _RAM_ for short.

+Variables store the _data_ in your program.

+{{% panelInfoTitle title="Different Memory Types" %}}
+RAM is sometimes referred to as volatile memory.
+It is volatile, because when power is removed from this type of memory, the data is lost.
 This type of memory is very fast but is expensive to buy.
-We will tell you more about the different types of memory and files in a later lesson.

-Variables store the _data_ in your program.
+Non-volatile memory is slower, but remembers after the power is removed from it.
+This type of memory is used in devices like flash memory cards for digital cameras and USB memory sticks.
+These devices use non-volatile memory to store data, and have to be formatted or prepared by the computer before they can be used.
+A programmer would consider this memory as persistent storage, just like a hard disk.
+{{% /panelInfoTitle %}}

 Variables are an essential part of programming.
 It is almost impossible to write a program that does not use variables.
-Once you master variables you wil be able to write more powerful programs.
+Once you master variables you will be able to write more powerful programs.

 Let's see where the idea of a variable comes from.